 PN JUNCTION DIODES:

-P-N junction Diode, Depletion region, Barrier Potential, Working in Forward and
+P-N junction Diode, Depletion region, Barrier Potential, Working in forwarding and

 temperature on reverse saturation current – construction, working, V-I characteristics